keboola/component-configuration-migration-tool/README.md

 ## Development
 ### Adding New Migrations

-To add support for migrating a new component, follow these steps:
+To add support for migrating a new component pair, follow these steps:

 #### 1. Create a Migration Class